jacksonhmg/chat-with-yt-vid-langchain/README.md

 ### Uses streamlit to make a frontend interface to chat with any Youtube video

-### Simply enter the URL of the video, and the question you want
+### Simply run it locally; then enter your api key, video URL, and the question you want!

-### (Haven't made it a public site or put env inputs so you'll have to clone it, put in your own api key in env file, and run it locally)